Duty of candour

 - Talk to staff involved in the patient’s care

 - Share our findings with patients, families, carers

 - Sharing learning and improvements across the Trust

 - Let you ask any questions

 A member of the NUH clinical team will meet with you to talk to you about what went wrong.
 This will usually be the consultant or nurse looking after the patient.
 Your family/a friend can attend this meeting and be part of these conversations.

-The level of investigation we do will depend on the seriousness of the incident and may take up to 45 working days (9 weeks).
+The level of investigation undertaken will depend on the seriousness of the incident and will take up to 60 working days (3 months) as a minimum.
 We will keep you informed of our progress along the way.